radareorg/radare2-book/src/search_bytes/intro.md

 ```

 Perhaps the most important search variable is `search.in` - it controls where
-your search is occuring.
+your search is occurring.
 If you aren't finding hits you expect, check this
 variable first.
 Note the difference between `map` and `maps` - `map` will only
 search the map that you are currently in, while `maps` will search all memory
 maps, with options to narrow the search by permissions.